 - Adopt a storm drain.
 Adopt a storm drain and protect your neighborhood from fall flooding by keeping your drain clear of leaves.
 (City of Kirkland)

 - Bike Everywhere Day tabling.
 Want to meet other bike-lovers?
-Cascade Bicycle Club needs volunteers to table at their annual Bike Day – this year on May 19, 2016.
+The City needs volunteers to table at Bike Everywhere Day – this year on May 18, 2018.
 (Cascade Bicycle Club and City of Kirkland)

 - WSDOT bike and pedestrian count.
 Every fall, WSDOT collects bicycle and pedestrian usage data in cities throughout the state to inform transportation planning.
 Kirkland is one of the State’s focus cities.
 WSDOT and Cascade Bicycle Club enlist volunteers to collect the numbers of people biking and walking on trails, bike lanes, sidewalks and other facilities.